 The Ka is designed for nipping around urban roads and that’s where it excels.

 All city cars are obviously tight on cabin space as they’re so small.
-With only 3 doors and a miniature body, the Ka is small, though feels less cramped than most rivals, thanks to some clever interior design.
+With only three doors and a miniature body, the Ka is small, though feels less cramped than most rivals, thanks to some clever interior design.
 Legroom is obviously restricted by the sheer footprint of the vehicle.
-The high roof creates good head- and shoulder-room inside.
+The high roof creates good head- and shoulder room inside.

 The design of the cabin is a step up from many city cars — there is no bare painted metal on show and various optional customisation packages allowed cars to be created with details like coloured central consoles and air vents.
 Some even have individual graphics.
-Dependant on your taste these can look daft or add a much-needed jazzy vibe.
-The thin looking seats are actually comfortable and that small 3-spoke steering wheel feels cool and sporty.
+Depending on your taste these can look daft or add a much-needed jazzy vibe.
+The thin-looking seats are actually comfortable and that small three-spoke steering wheel feels cool and sporty.